-Most Norwiegian influencers are authentic audience builders, while another group are almost entirely unreliable.
+Most Norwegian influencers are authentic audience builders, while another group are almost entirely unreliable.

-About 1/3 of Norwiegian influencers appear to have purchased at least some Instagram followers.
+About 1/3 of Norwegian influencers appear to have purchased at least some Instagram followers.

 9/100 are certainly fraudulent, with less than 50% of their audience being legitimate.